(This page has been updated as of December 21, 2022)

 How can I get from the airport to campus?

 Most people use Uber or Lyft for the ease of use of those apps.
-We will also provide a shuttle van service for a fee for those under-18 students who wish to use it from DFW or DAL to campus and back.
+We will also provide a shuttle van service for a fee for those students under age 18 who wish to use it from DFW or DAL to campus and back.
 The shuttle will make a maximum of two trips two and from the airport on the start day and day after the conclusion of the workshop, so you may be required to wait or go earlier to the airport than you would prefer.

 Where will I stay while at the workshop?